-ADB's Board of Directors approved the policy on piloting Results-Based Lending for Programs on 6 March 2013.
+ADB's Board of Directors approved the policy on piloting Results-Based Lending for Projects on 6 March 2013.
 The policy became effective on 6 June 2013, and is being piloted for six years.

 The objectives of Results-Based Lending are to increase accountability and incentives to deliver and sustain results, improve the effectiveness and efficiency of government-owned sector programs, promote institutional development, and enhance development effectiveness.
 What distinguishes Results-Based Lending from other ADB modalities is that disbursements of loan proceeds are directly linked to achievements of program results.